ubiubi18/idena-IIP-draft/README.md

-# idena-IIP-draft
+ idena-IIP-draft

-# IIP-X: Reward early submission of flips higher
+# IIP- : Reward for early submission of flips

 # Abstract:
  Only flips that are submitted with first 8 hours should be rewarded which will result in more AI-resistant flips and higher rewards for unique people.